tamunoWoks/python_notebook/scope.md

 print(eggs)
 ```
 Because the `spam()` function has no parameter named eggs, nor any code that assigns eggs a value, Python considers the function’s use of eggs a reference to the global variable eggs.
 This is why the program prints 'GLOBALGLOBAL' when it’s run.

+**NOTE:**
+Technically, it’s perfectly acceptable to use the same variable name for a global variable and local variables in different scopes.
+But, to simplify your life, avoid doing this.